Browse Our Recommended Pubs

 One-room pub, but different in feel from the SE Portland location, serving the nearby hi-rise condo neighborhood.
 Parking can be interesting.

 Montavilla brewery opened in January 2019, the second brewery in this neighborhood, with Montavilla Brewing just around the corner.
 Threshold features a roomy, open taproom space, including seats at the bar.
 Good range of beers on tap: a grisette, various takes on hazy IPA, gose, and lightly smoky grodziskie.
 Bring your own food or order a zapiekanka.
 This part of Montavilla now has four decent beer venues, making for a good pub crawl.

 Affiliated with the nationwide Growler Station franchise, but heavy on Oregon beers.
 Drink on-premises or fill a growler to go, or choose from a generous selection of bottles.

-Probably the most hidden brewery taproom in town, located in a corner of the building's basement.
+At one time, this was the most hidden brewery taproom in town, located in a corner of the building's basement.
 Now the taproom is right at street level, easy to find, and if you know what you're doing and don't mind walking a few minutes, you won't have to feed the parking meters.
 Once inside, sample an excellent range of beers, from one of the best Pilsners brewed anywhere to an impressive range of barrel-aged beers and single-batch one-offs.
 Widely regarded as one of the best artisanal brewers in town.
 The beer range has changed over the years, and there's also a pair of handpumps pulling cask ales.
 Still well worth seeking out.